grascii/grascii/docs/README.rst

     SND Sound
     Results: 5

-The ND stroke could also potentially be an under TH or an MT/MD.
-The search accounts for these possibilities.
-F is also close to S or V.
+The ND stroke could also be an under TH or an MT/MD.
+The search accounts for these possibilities with Forth and Further.
+F is also close to S or V, resulting in Sound.

 Interactive Mode
 ================

-For repeated usage, it is recommended to run Grascii Search in interactive mode.
-For more complex queries, it removes the need of using escape sequences on the command line.
+For repeated usage, we recommend running Grascii Search in interactive mode.
+For more complex queries, interactive mode removes the need of using escape sequences on the command line.

 ::

     $ grascii search -i

+Note: Requires the interactive extra

 More Options
 ============